Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Analysis of Human-Created Keywords

 \section{Analysis of Human-Created Keywords}

 Our proposed approach was motivated by some of our observations regarding how human labellers extracted ``golden'' (i.e., ground truth) keywords in 17 KE datasets.
-Such observations also helped us to determine some fine details of our proposed approach.
+Such observations also helped us to determine some specific details such as the parameters used in our proposed approach.
 In the following, we describe the 17 datasets we used and the key observations.